About the Journal

 The Journal of Environmental Spectrum (JES) publishes original research that seeks to improve built environment competency, efficiency and productivity in world markets.

 Peer-review.
-The journal uses double-blind peer review (neither the authors nor the reviewers know the identity of each other) to avoid bias.
-JES complies with the Committee on Publication Ethics Guidelines for Peer Reviewers which provides a comprehensive guide to the ethics of peer review.
+The journal uses double-blind peer review (neither the authors nor the reviewers know the identity of the other) to avoid bias.
+JES complies with the Committee on Publication Ethics Guidelines for Peer Reviewers, which provides a comprehensive guide to peer review ethics.
 See more information < Ethical Guidelines for Peer Reviewers>.

 Journal policies.
-The journal provides its policies, which include detailed information about submission, editorial and publishing processes and guidelines for authors and reviewers.
+The journal provides its policies, including detailed information on submission, editorial, and publishing processes, as well as guidelines for authors and reviewers.
 All parties are introduced to their rights and responsibilities to ensure a smooth and ethical publishing process.

 Publication schedule.
-The journal publishes articles online under CC-BY licence 4.0 within six weeks after acceptance as a continuous publication to avoid any delays.
-For those willing to have a printed version of the journal, there is an option to subscribe to the printed edition.
+The journal publishes articles online under the CC-BY 4.0 licence within 6 weeks of acceptance, as a continuous publication, to avoid delays.
+For those who prefer a printed version of the journal, there is an option to subscribe to the print edition.
 See more information <Guidelines for Subscribers>

 Disclaimers.
 FES UNILORIN makes every effort to ensure the accuracy of all the information (the "Content") contained in our publications.
 However, FES, our agents, and our licensors make no representations or warranties whatsoever as to the accuracy, completeness, or suitability for any purpose of the Content.
 Any opinions and views expressed in this publication are the opinions and views of the authors and are not the views of or endorsed by FES UNILORIN.
 The accuracy of the Content should not be relied upon and should be independently verified with primary sources of information.
 FES UNILORIN shall not be liable for any losses, actions, claims, proceedings, demands, costs, expenses, damages, and other liabilities whatsoever or howsoever caused arising directly or indirectly in connection with, in relation to, or arising out of the use of the Content.